nusco/cuukie/README.markdown

     cuukie --showpage

+Cuukie passes any command-line argument that it doesn't recognize to Cucumber, so just use _cuukie_ instead of _cucumber_ when you want Cuukie to kick in.

 ## Advanced Cuuking

-Cuukie is actually two things: a server that shows you the Cucumber results on a web page, and a Cucumber formatter that sends data to the server.
-You can run these two components independently (for example, you might want to keep the server running all the time).
+Cuukie is actually two things: a server that displays running features on a web page, and a Cucumber formatter that sends data to the server.
+You can run these two components independently.
+For example, you might want to keep the server running all the time:

-To run Cuukie as a server:

     cuukie --server